Drew75austin/FoodhubProject/readme.md

 To run this project, you will need to have Jupyter Notebook installed on your computer.
 You can download it [here](https://jupyter.org/install).

-Once you have Jupyter Notebook installed, you can download the `Project1.ipynb` file from this repository and open it in Jupyter Notebook.
+Once you have Jupyter Notebook installed, you can download the `FoodHub.ipynb` file from this repository and open it in Jupyter Notebook.

 ## Prerequisites